daemon-circle/daemon-circle.github.io/_posts/2024-04-28-ddarknotevil:-an-analysis.md

 ddarknotevil first emerged in August 2023 and is a frequent user of underground forums.
 The account has a high reputation for leaking database dumps but has more recently pivoted to selling remote access for profit. ddarknotevil appears to target networks with vulnerable web-applications and FTP servers to extract data.

 In 2023, ddarknotevil released at least 80 stolen databases on public underground forums for free download or a small number of forum currency.
-The industries of victims are incredibly varied and sold access is typically provided via compromised FTP and web-shells; it is likely that they have a collection of vulnerabilities that they look to exploit rather than targeting specific companies.
+The industries of victims are incredibly varied and sold access is typically provided via compromised FTP and web-shells; it is likely that they target organisations opportunistically rather than targeting specific companies.
 Their account has targeted organisations within over 43 different countries since August last year.

 ![Countries targeted by ddarknotevil](/assets/2024-04-28-ddarknotevil:-an-analysis/country_hits.png) *Locations of organisations targeted by ddarknotevil.*